SCROLL

 passid-verifier · api

 PASSID Verifier is the institution-facing verification contract.
-It accepts a credential or credential reference, validates proof and signature state, checks freshness and revocation, and returns verified claims with audit metadata.
+It accepts a PASSID token, validates signature state, checks freshness and revocation, and returns claim summaries with audit metadata.
 Your institution remains fully in control of decisions.

 Canonical verification contract

 The verifier endpoint is deliberately narrow.
-It returns whether a credential is valid, whether the proof and signature verify, whether the credential is fresh and not revoked, and which claims are safe to rely on.
-It does not provide raw transaction feeds and it does not make approval decisions on your behalf.
+It returns whether a token is valid, whether the signature verifies, whether the credential is fresh and not revoked, and which claims are available for institution review.
+It does not provide raw transaction feeds and it does not make institution decisions on your behalf.

-Check proof validity, signature integrity, freshness, and revocation status in a single institution-facing request.
+Submit a PASSID token and check signature integrity, freshness, and revocation status in one institution-facing request.

-Receive portable financial claims such as income stability, cashflow discipline, payment reliability, fraud integrity, and sanctions status.
+Receive portable financial claim summaries such as income verification, payment reliability, fraud integrity, and sanctions status.

 Audit metadata

-Each verification returns an audit reference, timestamps, policy version, and model version for bank-grade traceability.
+Each verification returns an audit reference, timestamp, institution attribution, policy version, and model version.

 Institution decides

 PASSID verifies.
-Your institution decides how to route the returned claims into its own policies, manual review, or decision engine.
+Your institution decides how to route the returned claims into its own policies, manual review, or policy workflow.

 {